einstein109/alx-pre_course1/0x01-git/README.md

+Also editing this.
 This is the best way to code